railwayapp/docs/src/docs/reference/pricing.md

 On Railway, you can pay for your Hobby plan subscription and resource usage with pre-purchased credits.
 When using credits as a payment method, keep in mind that:

+- You must carry a credit balance sufficient to cover usage + the Hobby plan fee, otherwise your project will be paused and your subscription cancelled.
+If your subscription is cancelled, you will be required to resubscribe
 - If your usage within a billing period exceeds your credit balance, you will no longer be able to deploy, and your projects will be paused
 - If you cancel your subscription, any remaining credit balance will be lost